RFID Implementation for Vehicle Tracking and Management in Grain Elevators and Storage Facilities

 Executive Summary

 In the global agricultural supply chain, operational efficiency determines competitive advantage.
 Grain elevators and storage facilities, as critical infrastructure nodes in the commodity supply chain, face mounting pressure to minimize losses while maximizing throughput capacity.
-Radio Frequency Identification (RFID) technology has emerged as the industry standard for automated vehicle tracking, enabling real-time visibility of every unit in the fleet while establishing the foundation for comprehensive digital transformation of logistics operations.

 With global grain trade volumes exceeding 400 million metric tons annually1, even marginal efficiency improvements translate into substantial competitive advantages and cost savings across the supply chain.